-i.
-Arbitration fees and expenses The Respondent shall pay a full deposit for all fees and expenses associated with the arbitration as set forth in Exhibit 1.
-If the Respondent fails to provide the deposit, then the arbitration may not proceed.
+The Respondent shall pay a full deposit for all fees and expenses associated with the arbitration as set forth in Exhibit 1.
+If, within 30 calendar days of the request for arbitration, the Respondent fails to provide the deposit, the Center or the arbitration body will issue a notice of failure to pay.
+If payment is not made within five Days after the notice of failure to pay is issued, or an extension is not granted, then the opportunity to request arbitration lapses and the Decision is final.